Week 1: Genome Analytics

 1. We can easily see all of the files associated with a particular analysis

-2. We can generalize our workflow and apply it to a different set of samples by simply supplying a different CSV containing the information for those samples.
+2. We can generalize our workflow and apply it to a different set of samples by simply supplying a different CSV containing the information for those samples in the same format.

-1. Using VScode, manually make a new text file at the top-level of your directory (project-0-genome-analysis) and generate a simple CSV named samplesheet.csv with two columns named name and path and one row of data which specifies the name of the genome you picked (look at the filename or the first line in the file) and the path to where it is located relative to the top-level directory (refs/your_genome_name.fna)
+1. Using VScode, manually make a new text file at the top-level of your directory (project-0-genome-analytics-your_username) and generate a simple CSV named samplesheet.csv.
+The columns in this CSV should be named name and path and look something like below:

-2. Next open the nextflow.config file, and under params add a value underneath the “//Reads and references” comment that encodes the path to your samplesheet.
-You may use the Nextflow shorthand $projectDir to refer to the working directory (top-level).
+1. Next open the nextflow.config file, and under params add a value called samplesheet underneath the “//Reads and references” comment that encodes the path to your samplesheet.

 Creating our first nextflow channel and process